 Costco’s Citicard: Coverage up to $50,000 toward the cost of repairs or the cash value of the car, whichever is less, if a covered accident or theft occurs when you pay for a rental car with Your Citi® Card and decline the rental company’s collision loss/ damage insurance.

 From Chase.com’s website regarding some of their cards: Auto Rental Collision Damage Waiver –Decline the rental company’s collision insurance and charge the entire rental cost to your card.
 Coverage is provided for theft and collision damage for most cars in the U.S. and abroad.
 In the U.S., coverage is secondary to your personal insurance.

 American Express has more in-depth information on their website based on what type of card you carry with them and where you reside.
 Look up your card here.

 We hope that your Next Best Years will include safe and affordable travel.
-Please contact us if you have any questions about your insurance coverage.
+Our last “Travel Tips: Rental Cars” advice is to please contact us if you have any questions about your insurance coverage.